microsoft/fhir-proxy/docs/SOF_Scopes.md

 ![](images/smart_on_fhir_7.png)

-You have now configured Azure AD to facilitate the authorization workflow below for your Smart on FHIR app and the FHIR Proxy service principal.
+You have now configured Azure AD to facilitate the authorization workflow below for your Smart on FHIR app and the FHIR Proxy.

 ![](images/smart_on_fhir_8.png)